adimiko/TransactionalBox/README.md

     - [X] No compression (default)
     - [X] Brotli
     - [x] GZip
-- [ ] Message streaming
-- [ ] Package configuration using appsetings.json
-- [ ] Own transport message serialier and deseralizer (with StringBuilder)
 - [x] Idempotent messages
 - [x] Keyed in memory lock (based on SemaphoreSlim and ConcurrentDictionary)
-- [ ] Transport discriminator (one outbox many transport, tagged message)
 - [x] Hook startup (checking if there are messages to be processed after startup)
-- [ ] Encrypted transport messages
-- [ ] Inbox based on the header, selects the appropriate algorithm to:
-    - [x] Decompression
-    - [ ] Deserialization
-    - [ ] Separator